SaeidSabz/todo-mvp/docs/02-Architecture-Overview.md

 Example: “Create Task” flow:

-1. User opens frontend and fills task form.
+1. User fills the “New Task” form in the frontend.
-2. Frontend validates basic constraints (e.g., title not empty).
+2. Frontend performs basic validation for UX.
-3. Frontend sends POST ```/api/tasks``` with task data in JSON.
+3. Frontend sends POST ```/api/tasks``` with JSON payload.
-4. Backend controller:
+4. Backend controller binds request DTO and validates model state.
-    - Binds JSON to a DTO or command model.
-    - Calls application service (e.g., ```TaskService.CreateTask()```).
-5. Application service:
+5. Application layer validates business rules and creates the entity.
-    - Validates business rules.
-    - Creates a domain entity.
-    - Persists it via EF Core (InMemory DbContext).
+6. Persistence layer stores it in EF Core InMemory.
-6. Backend returns ```201 Created``` with the created task resource.
+7. Backend returns 201 Created with the created task.
-7. Frontend updates its state and re-renders the task list.
+8. Frontend reloads or updates local state and re-renders the task list.

-This pattern is similar for **update, delete, and fetch** operations.

 ---